projectsveltos/sveltos/docs/register/register_cluster_pull_mode.md

 1. **Management Cluster**: It defines the desired state.
 We define our `ClusterProfile`/`Profile` resources in the management cluster, specifying which add-ons and configurations should be applied to which managed clusters by utilising the Kubernetes labels selection concept.
 1. **Managed Cluster**: Rather than the management cluster initiating all deployments, a component on the managed cluster initiates a connection to the management cluster.
-1. **Configuration Fetching**: The managed cluster pulls the relevant configuration, manifest, or Helm chart from the management cluster.
+1. **Configuration Fetching**: The managed cluster pulls the relevant configuration, manifest, or Helm chart **from** the **management** cluster.
+The **management** cluster prepares the relevant configuration bundle for the managed clusters in Pull Mode.
-1. **Apply**: The managed cluster's local agent or component applies the pulled configurations to the cluster.
+1. **Apply**: The managed cluster's local agent applies the pulled configurations to the cluster.

 ![Sveltos Pull Mode](../assets/sveltos_pull_mode.png)